Saturday, 9 July 2016

 Aware of the problems she was creating, Doris became distressed and wandered off with Katy for a few hours, causing great concern.
 On her return, she told Glenda that she didn't think she should see the child any more.
 Glenda had been about to tell her in no uncertain terms that their child minding arrangement was at an end anyway.

 Doris's sister, Edna Tilling, turned up in 1984 and was totally unlike Doris.
-She was spolit and somewhat neurotic.
+She was spoilt and somewhat neurotic.
 Doris was going to stay with her after an operation on her veins, but Edna ditched the idea when her daughter, Gloria, arrived.
 Doris left to recuperate with friends in her old district of Peachy.

 In early 1985, she wrote to Benny to tell him she was housekeeping for some old acquaintances back there.